kontex-neuro/pythorvision/README.md

 ## Requirements

-- **Platform**: The client is cross-platform and has been tested on both Windows and Unix-like systems (Linux, macOS).
 - **Python**: Python 3.6 or higher is required.
 - **Dependencies**:
     - `requests`: For making HTTP requests to the ThorVision server.